-Tax consultation is a lucrative and involving field; you can play a critical role in the financial success of your clients and partners.
-If you are in college, about to go to college or at any point in your career and thinking about a change to tax consulting, then you should know the requirements, experience needed, current salary projections, and career options.
+Tax consultation is a lucrative field in which you'll find you can play a critical role in the financial success of your clients and partners and can work with any firm, business, office, or person you like to help answer their questions as a general tax advisor and work on tax preparation issues.
+If you are in college, about to go to college for a degree in accounting, or at any point in your career path and thinking about making a change to tax consulting or working as a tax advisor, then you should know the requirements, experience needed, current salary projections, continuing education requirements, and career options.
+You'll find all of that here, and more.

 What are tax consultants?

-Tax Consultants are experts in federal and state tax laws, rules, and regulations.
+Tax consultants are experts in federal and state tax laws, rules, and regulations and are experienced with a variety of tax issues and tax-related issues.
 They manage annual tax filings for organizations, businesses, and individuals.
-Tax consultants do far more than prepare tax returns; they are experts and advisors that can work with clients throughout the year or annual business cycle to minimize taxation, ensure compliance with tax rules and regulations, and maximize after-tax income.
-Tax consultants come from a variety of professional training.
-They can be lawyers, certified public accountants, accountants, enrolled agents, and financial advisors.
+They can work on preparing tax forms to help people save money or review already complete forms to approve each credit or find additional deductions.
+However, these consultants do far more than prepare tax returns; they are experts and advisors that can work with a client throughout the year at any time in the annual business cycle to minimize taxation, ensure compliance with tax rules and regulations, and maximize after-tax income.
+They come from a variety of fields with relevant work experience and having met specific education requirements.
+Tax professionals can be lawyers, certified public accountants, accountants, enrolled agents, or financial advisors.

 Featured Online Programs